getdzypher/galilel-bot/README.md

 donations and monitor movement of premine addresses.
 The block notification system is able to announce current block height if new block is detected in the network.
 The configuration of the bot is independent from the wallet, changes doesn't require wallet daemon restart.
+It supports testing of announcements through local console as well as logging of notifications to a custom logfile.

 # Discord Configuration